DPD France places the protection of personal data at the heart of its missions and services offered to its customers.

 "Data controller": means DPD France which carries out the Processing of your Personal Data.

-"Violation of personal data": Refers to a breach of security leading, accidentally or unlawfully, to the destruction, loss, alteration, unauthorised disclosure of or access to your Personal Data.
+"Violation of personal data": refers to a breach of security leading, accidentally or unlawfully, to the destruction, loss, alteration, unauthorised disclosure of or access to your Personal Data.